 - Modern team sites

-Without further ado, let's explore the major differences between classic and modern search.
+Without further ado, let's explore the major differences between classic and modern search in SharePoint online.

 Personalized Search Results